whiver/nifi-protobuf-processor/README.md

 - [ ] Support embedding raw .proto files in the flowfile

 ### Processor packaging
-- [ ] Provides a ready-to-use Docker image of Apache NiFi with the NiFi Protobuf Processor
+- [x] Provide a ready-to-use Docker image of Apache NiFi with the NiFi Protobuf Processor

 ## Installation